 A graduate of Lebanon Valley College, Anthony offers a unique and passionate expertise of the guitar.
 An avid teacher, composer, and performer, Anthony began teaching in 2011 at The State Street Academy of Music in Harrisburg, The Oxford Arts Alliance, and Cecil College.

 In 2010, Anthony began his vision of building a music school at the Oxford Arts Alliance.
 To date, his vision has grown into a music program exceeding 150 students and 8 instructors on various instruments.
-Anthony continues to teach various guitar styles, bass, and ukulele at the Oxford Arts Alliance, where he serves as the Director of Education.
+Anthony continues to teach various guitar styles, bass, and ukulele at the Oxford Arts Alliance, where he serves as the Assistant Executive Director.

-In addition, Since 2011, Anthony has been a faculty member of Cecil College.
-In addition to teaching both guitar and basic piano instruction, Anthony also serves as the assistant director of the chamber ensemble - band/orchestra.
+In addition, Since 2011, Anthony has been a faculty member of Cecil College until the end of 2019.
+In addition to teaching both guitar and basic piano instruction, Anthony served as the assistant director of the chamber ensemble - band/orchestra.
 As a performer, Anthony has been invited to collaborate with groups such as The Midnight Moon Ensemble, The Lancaster Chamber Singers, and various shows at the Milburn Stone Memorial Theatre, such as "Evil Dead: The Musical,""The Sound of Music,”and "Rock of Ages."
 In addition, Anthony also serves as the Assistant Director for the Cecil College Performing Arts Program's "Rockestra," where he assists in arranging music in addition to performing.

 In addition to teaching guitar at the Oxford Arts Alliance, Hakaan Diker also performs with the Cecil Chamber Orchestra.
 Over the years, Hakaan has performed in the classical, rock, musical theatre, and jazz idioms, always seeking novel and educational musical opportunities.
 He graduated from Cecil College with an Associates Degree in Musical Performance in Spring 2013.
 Hakaan is very excited and honored to share his musical knowledge as a part of the Oxford Arts Alliance.
 Hakaan, also enjoys photography and winter sports, as a second profession and hobby, respectively.